demisto/content/Packs/Ransomware/README.md

 - Performs automated user and host data enrichment.
 - Performs automated endpoint isolation and user revocation.
 - Provides guidance to retrieve the necessary files to identify the ransomware strain.
-- Extracts indicators from the ransomware note, including cryptocurrency addresses and onion URLs.
+- Extracts indicators from the ransomware note, including cryptocurrency and onion addresses.
 - Provides guidance on additional recommended investigation steps such as endpoint forensics, searching for more infected endpoints, and investigating activities of the infected user.
 - Performs Active Directory forensics.
 - Automatically blocks malicious indicators.